5 ways to improve at debating

 2. Learn a strategy for prep time

 We’ve spoken about the fact that debating requires you to prepare your speech in a short period of time after receiving the topic.
-This is called ‘prep-time’.
-It’s where all four teammates will come together to work out their plans for the debate and write their speeches.
-Improving your strategy for prep-time is one of the easiest ways to become a better debater!
+This is called ‘prep time.
+It’s where all three (or four) teammates will come together to work out their plans for the debate and write their speeches.
+Improving your strategy for prep time is one of the easiest ways to become a better debater!